DataDog/datadog-cdk-constructs/README.md

 ```

 ### Note:
-Pay attention to the output from your package manager as the `datadog-cdk-constructs` have peer dependencies.
+Pay attention to the output from your package manager as the `Datadog CDK Construct Library` has peer dependencies.

 ## Usage